 - We are not required to analyze the condo association budget.
 This means no scrutiny on the percentage of funds allocated to reserves.

-- In reviewing the condominium insurance, we are not required to verify fidelity bond coverage…nor on liability insurance are we required to verify the inclusion of the severability of interests nor separation of insureds.
+- In reviewing the condominium insurance, we are not required to verify fidelity bond coverage for projects over 20 units…nor on liability insurance are we required to verify the inclusion of the severability of interests nor separation of insureds.

 Interested in learning what are the common issues that trip up condos in not getting an approval on either a limited or full review?
 Click here.